-Our senses never evolved that far because, on balance, it wasn’t worth the effort, economically speaking.
+Our senses never evolved to take in more because, most likely, it wasn’t worth the effort, economically speaking.

-Why waste that much developmental energy for so little return?
+Why waste developmental energy for so little return?
 All we really need is enough awareness to keep from walking into trees while wandering around in search of nutrients.

 There’s plenty we can’t prove.
 We can’t even prove that you and I see blue the same way in our minds’ eyes or even that music is the same for each of us.

 We take it for granted.
 There’s no choice.
-Reality is intensely individual.
+But reality is intensely individual.

 Like ghosts.
-It’s impossible that you can’t see them unless you believe in them or have some special sensory gift.
+It’s possible that you can’t see them unless you believe in them or have some special sensory gift.